alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/AD Authentication.md

 Cached Tickets: (1)

 #0> Client: backupadm @ INLANEFREIGHT.LOCAL
-    Server: academy-aen-ms0$ @ # <-- This shows the name of the machine this ticket is for, its the one we connected too KerbTicket Encryption Type: AES-256-CTS-HMAC-SHA1-96
+    Server: academy-aen-ms0$ @ # <-- This shows the name of the machine this ticket is for, its the one we connected too.
+Its not a TGT
+    KerbTicket Encryption Type: AES-256-CTS-HMAC-SHA1-96
     Ticket Flags 0xa10000 -> renewable pre_authent name_canonicalize
     Start Time: 6/28/2022 7:31:53 (local)